A version of this post by Matthew Coates was originally published on LivingChandler.com.

-10. You’ll focus on your expenses instead of focusing on growing your sphere and level of influence.
+10. You’ll focus on your expenses instead of growing your sphere and level of influence.

 Instead, keep your expenses (especially personal ones) at a minimum.
 You don’t need all that crap right now.
 I never once had a client ask me what kind of car I drive.
 It’s a good car, reliable, but it’s no Lamborghini, I assure you that!

-Focus on finding help to help clients and how specifically you can provide a solution to their challenges, and you’ll always have a good income.
+Focus on how you can provide a solution to clients’ challenges, and you’ll always have a good income.

-I hope you’ll take these in stride — often the best medicine is that which we are least receptive to because it doesn’t necessarily taste good.
-Would love to hear your comments, thoughts and questions about other reasons Realtors won’t make it in business and what the solution is.
+I hope you’ll take these points in stride — often the best medicine is that which we are least receptive to because it doesn’t necessarily taste good.